baleada/docs/src/prose/prose/components/heading.md

 order: 0
 ---

-`ProseHeading` is Baleada Prose's version of Markdown headings.
+`BaleadaProseHeading` is Baleada Prose's version of Markdown headings.
 It does three things that you typically want from a heading:
-1. It communicates with the top-level layout ([`ProseLayout`](/docs/prose/components/layout), to be specific) to add itself to a table of contents.
+1. It communicates with the top-level layout ([`BaleadaProseLayout`](/docs/prose/components/layout), to be specific) to add itself to a table of contents.
 2. It renders its text inside an `a`, so that the entire heading becomes a clickable link.
 3. It renders a copy-to-clipboard button so the end user can easily copy the link directly to that heading.